NocturnalSolutions/Wastebin/README.md

 ## To Do

-- Deletion of naughty pastes by an admin
 - Auto-detection of code mode after typing/pasting and auto-selecting the appropriate mode from the menu (can be overridden by user)
 - Self-destructing pastes that delete after 1 hour, 1 day, 1 week, etc.